 - 12.1 ICP 19.2 stipulates that insurers and intermediaries should establish and implement policies and procedures on fair treatment of customers.
-They should have proper control systems in place to achieve fair treatment of customers and monitor that such policies and procedures are adhered to. - 12.2 The proper sales process flows is set out in the flowchart at the Appendix.
-It involves completion of the FNA, confirmation of needs, comparison of different insurance options, completion of the RPQ, explanation of the key product features and completion of the IFS/AD. - 12.3 To reaffirm clients' understanding of the ILAS policy that they have procured, and that they are fully aware of their rights and obligations under the ILAS policy, insurers are required to make audio-recorded post-sale confirmation calls to all ILAS clients within 5 working days of the date of policy issue.
-The content of the call should follow the HKFI's template. - 12.3.1 Insurers should appoint a separate quality assurance team to make the post-sale calls.
+Authorized insurers should have proper control systems in place to achieve fair treatment of customers and monitor that such policies and procedures are adhered to. - 12.2 The proper sales process flow is set out in the flowchart at the Annex.
+It involves completion of the FNA, confirmation of needs, comparison of different insurance options, completion of the RPQ, explanation of the key product features and completion of the IFS/AD. - 12.3 To reaffirm clients' understanding of the ILAS policy that they have procured, and that they are fully aware of their rights and obligations under the ILAS policy, authorized insurers are required to make audio-recorded post-sale confirmation calls to all ILAS clients within 5 working days of the date of policy issue.
+The content of the call should follow the HKFI's template. - (a) The insurers should appoint a separate quality assurance team to make the post-sale calls. - (b) The insurers should use their best endeavours to make the post-sale calls, attempting different times of the day and different days of the week. - (c) The insurers are encouraged to adopt additional measures such as on-site recording at the service centre or immediate "dial-in" to or from the call centre for clients who are visitors or who may be difficult to reach. - (d) In the event of unsuccessful calls, a confirmation letter should be sent to the clients, alongside an email/SMS alert that draws the attention of the clients to the importance of the confirmation letter. - 12.4 Authorized insurers are required to put in place an effective mechanism to identify possible cases of intermediaries abetting clients to evade the control measures, such as high frequency of clients opting out or deviating from the RPQ process, or having high rate of unsuccessful post-sale calls.

-- 12.3.2 Insurers should use their best endeavours to make the post-sale calls, attempting different times of the day and different days of the week. - 12.3.3 Insurers are encouraged to adopt additional measures such as on-site recording at the service centre or immediate "dial-in" to or from the call centre for clients who are visitors or who may be difficult to reach. - 12.3.4 In the event of unsuccessful calls, a confirmation letter should be sent to the clients, alongside an email/SMS alert that draws the attention of the clients to the importance of the confirmation letter. - 12.4 Insurers are required to put in place an effective mechanism to identify possible cases of intermediaries abetting clients to evade the control measures, such as high frequency of clients opting out or deviating from the RPQ process, or having high rate of unsuccessful post-sale calls. - 12.5 Insurers should have in place proper documentation systems for quality control and future monitoring.
-Apart from the policy documents and the IFS/AD, records of the post-sale calls, confirmation letters and the email/SMS alerts, as well as control reports in respect of measures in 12.4, should also be kept properly. - 12.6 Insurers should, during the underwriting process, reject applications for ILAS policies if any of the requirements above are not met.
+- 12.5 Authorized insurers should have in place proper documentation systems for quality control and future monitoring.
+Apart from the policy documents and the IFS/AD, records of the post-sale calls, confirmation letters and the email/SMS alerts, as well as control reports in respect of measures in paragraph 12.4, should also be kept properly. - 12.6 Authorized insurers should, during the underwriting process, reject applications for ILAS policies if any of the requirements above are not met.